devshok/CAI/README.md

 # CAI (Centralized Alias Interface)

-**CAI (Centralized Alias Interface)** is a CLI solution, written in zsh, that intended to help users on Unix machines to unload responsibility from .zshrc file and accelerate the initial compiling on starting up the zsh session.
+**CAI (Centralized Alias Interface)** is a CLI solution, written in zsh, that intends to help users on Unix machines to unload responsibility from `.zshrc` file and accelerate the initial compiling on starting up the zsh session.

+It also contains of some prepared API for working with Bluetooth and Wi-Fi modules from me but it's only working on macOS machines.

 *CAI* is divided into a few **Alias Groups (AG)** like below: